ryan-whittingham-v1/high_low/README.md

 ## Description

-_Highlow is a game where the computer tries to guess the users number in as few tries as possible._
+_Highlow is a game where the computer tries to guess the user's number in as few tries as possible._

 ## Setup/Installation Requirements